The oil and gas records maintained by the Railroad Commission of Texas include hundreds of pieces of

 We always work directly with the data provided by the Railroad Commission of Texas and maintain the data for the entire state.

-Founded in 2017 by Brendan Farrell, Hudson Puget LLC is on a mission to solve data challenges for the American energy industry and to enable it to make business decisions more efficiently.
+Founded in 2017 by Brendan Farrell, Hudson Puget LLC helps solve data challenges for the American energy industry and facilitates more efficient business and technical analysis.

-Brendan has a PhD in applied mathematics from UC Davis and taught at Caltec.
+Brendan has a PhD in applied mathematics from UC Davis and taught at CalTech.
 He has built several large scale data products,including HowLoud, Inc,

 which offers the world's largest environmental noise map, and National Flood Data, a provider of FEMA flood zone mapping.